ci4rail/docs/docs/user-docs/_edge-solutions/moducop/quick-start-guide/powering.md

 * Connect the Wi-Fi antenna with the "WLAN1" connector.
 * Connect the GPS antenna with the "GNSS" connector.
 * Connect the Ethernet cable with the "Ethernet 1" connector.
-* Connect the power supply cable with ModuCop's power input.
+* Connect the DC power supply cable (M12 connector) with ModuCop's power input.

 **Notice** In case you don't use the power cable of the Starter kit, please refer to the [user manual]({{ '/edge-solutions/moducop/quick-start-guide/powering' | relative_url }}) for the pinning of the Power Input.
 {: .notice}